- About CLA

-Please be advised that due to the threat of zebra mussels and the potential suceptiblity of Candlewood Lake to them, there are MANDATORY requirements ALL tournament directors and participants must follow.
+Please be advised that due to the threat of zebra mussels and the potential susceptibility of Candlewood Lake to them, there are MANDATORY requirements ALL tournament directors and participants must follow.
 Please read this memo from the CT Department of Energy and Environmental Protection for details.

 For more information, please see the CT Department of Energy and Environmental Protection's fishing tournament page.

-If you are coming from another body of water, please do your part and help prevent the introduction and spread of invasive zebra mussels, to Candlewood Lake.
-Acording to Connecticut General Statute (CGS) 26-55-5, it is illegal in the State of CT to import, possess or liberate zebra mussels (and other listed invasive species).
+If you are coming from another body of water, please do your part to prevent the introduction and spread of invasive zebra mussels, to Candlewood Lake.
+According to Connecticut General Statute (CGS) 26-55-5, it is illegal in the State of CT to import, possess or liberate zebra mussels (and other listed invasive species).
 Law enforcement will stop boats with listed species, including zebra mussels, from launching.
 Willful violation of the regulation would be considered a Class C misdemeanor - carrying the possibility of three months of jail, plus a maximum fine of $500.

 For more information on zebra mussels and how you can prevent their introduction into Candlewood Lake, please visit this page.